rsoto-in/lwc-heycater/README.md

 ## Requirements

-This project is based on two custom objects: Invoice and Invoice Line Item (ILI):
+This project is based on two custom objects, Invoice and Invoice Line Item (ILI):

 - Each ILI has a lookup relationship to an Invoice, and a currency field: Amount.
 - Each Invoice has a currency field: Amount Invoice Line Items.